C-reactive protein

 Overview of Treatment

-The C-Reactive Protein (CRP) test is a blood examination primarily used to assess the level of inflammation within the body and to monitor disease progression.
-This indicator can quickly reflect acute or chronic inflammatory responses, assisting physicians in diagnosing infections, autoimmune diseases, or cardiovascular risk.
+The C-Reactive Protein (CRP) test is a blood test primarily used to evaluate the level of inflammation in the body and monitor disease progression.
+This marker can quickly reflect acute or chronic inflammatory responses, assisting physicians in diagnosing infections, autoimmune diseases, or cardiovascular risk.
 CRP itself is not a treatment but its results serve as an important reference for developing treatment plans.

-The principle of the test is based on the fact that CRP levels significantly increase during inflammation, tissue damage, or infection, making it a commonly used clinical biomarker.
-Its advantages include rapid testing, relatively low cost, and the ability to perform repeated measurements, suitable for emergency assessments or long-term health management.
+The principle of the test is based on the fact that CRP levels significantly increase during inflammation, tissue injury, or infection, making it a commonly used biological marker in clinical practice.
+Its advantages include rapid testing, relatively low cost, and the ability to perform repeated measurements, suitable for emergency assessment or long-term health management.

 Types of Treatment and Mechanisms

-CRP testing is a laboratory diagnostic method that reflects inflammatory activity through changes in CRP concentration in the blood.
+CRP testing is a laboratory diagnostic method that reflects inflammatory activity through changes in blood CRP levels.
 Its production mechanism involves stimulation of the liver by cytokines such as IL-6.
-When the body encounters bacterial infections, tissue injury, or autoimmune responses, CRP levels can rise within 6 to 8 hours, serving as a sensitive marker of inflammation.
+When the body encounters bacterial infections, tissue damage, or autoimmune responses, CRP levels can rise within 6 to 8 hours, serving as a sensitive indicator of inflammation.

 The testing methods mainly include traditional sedimentation methods and immunoassays.
 Newer instruments can rapidly measure high-sensitivity CRP (hs-CRP), used for cardiovascular risk assessment.
-This test does not directly participate in treatment but can assist physicians in adjusting treatment strategies, such as evaluating the effectiveness of antibiotics or anti-inflammatory drugs.
+This test does not directly participate in treatment but can help physicians adjust treatment strategies, such as evaluating the effectiveness of antibiotics or anti-inflammatory drugs.

 Indications